chharvey/counterpoint/docs/reference/configuration.md

 ### `languageFeatures`
-Language features are toggleable aspects of the Solid Programming Language.
+Language features are aspects of the Solid Programming Language that may be enabled and disabled at will.

 #### `comments`
 ```